-S. A. de C. V., subsidiaries and Protego SI, S. C. ("the Company" or "Asesores").
-In the opinion of the management of the Company, they contain all adjustments (consisting of normal recurring accruals) necessary to present fairly the financial position as of March 31, 2006 and 2005, and the results of operations for the three-month periods ended March 31, 2006 and 2005.
+S. A. de C. V., subsidiaries and Protego SI, S. C. ("the Company" or "Asesores") without audit.
+In the opinion of the management of the Company, they contain all adjustments (consisting of normal recurring accruals) necessary to present fairly the financial position as of March 31, 2006 and 2005, and the results of operations for the three-month periods ended March 31, 2006 are not necessarily indicative of the results to be expected for the full year.